The first year mostly consists of courses which will prepare you for writing your thesis and research practice or internship in the second year.

 The European master's in Animal Breeding and Genetics (EMABG) offers high quality training, both in terms of scientific knowledge as well as didactic skills, provided by six excellent university groups within the EU.
 This programme is a response to the need of highly qualified graduates in the internationally operating area of farm animal breeding and genetics.
 If you are well motivated and interested in animal breeding, statistical genetics and genomics this is the right programme for you.
 For specific questions please take a look at the EMABG programme or contact Dieuwertje Lont (email@example.com).

 The programme is a two-year master in which 60 credits (ECTS) can be obtained per year.
 The total study load is therefore 120 ECTS.
-One ECTS corresponds to 28 study load hours, 1 academic year includes 40 teaching weeks.
-This means students are expected to devote an average of 42 hours per week to their studies, making the programme genuinely full-time.
+It is a fulltime study programme on which you are expected to devote 42 hours per week.

 The academic year in Wageningen is divided into 6 teaching period.
 Periods last 8 weeks (period 1, 2, 5 and 6) or 4 weeks (period 3 and 4).
 Each eight-week teaching periods is worth 12 ECTS, usually including two courses.
 Each four-week teaching period is worth 6 ECTS, usually including one course.

-The Animal Sciences programme has an education team consisting of a programme director, three bachelor study advisers (one especially for international students), two master study advisers and a study recruiter.
+The Animal Sciences programme has an education team consisting of a programme director, three bachelor study advisers, two master study advisers and a study recruiter.

 For a conversation or counselling you can always contact our study advisers.
 They can help you plan your study, with choosing specialisations and subjects, study problems or private matters that affect your study.